gamblevore/jeebox/README.md

 I guess I'm moving towards unity/simplicity, while most people move towards fragmentation/complexity.
 There's other issues like me "not being part of any power-system" (I've never worked at, or have friends with people at apple/google/intel/etc).

-I'm a very spiritual person, but I get frazzled trying to get Jeebox accepted by people, it ruins who I am as a person.
-I was never frazzled before trying to get accepted, really the opposite.
-I'm trying to save myself from that stress, it was never who I am, at all.

 And I notice that all big popular stuff (XML/JSON) never had to "get accepted from the outside".
 They were created by powerful groups in the first place.
 So, maybe a new approach is needed?

 Maybe the best way forward is for me to help particular people integrate Jeebox into their app as a paid work for them?
 If that sounds good email me at theo@jeebox.org.
 I'm just throwing out ideas.
 It could help make Jeebox easier to use for others anyhow, because then "I'm eating my own dogfood".
 I'm using Jeebox from within `Speedie`, but what about the C++ library version?
 If I do integration for people, then I will use it!